CTimmerman/steganography/README.md

 or
 type purple.webp | py src/steganography.py --reveal > secret.webp

-It would be a little more efficient to stop reading bits at the secret length, but right not you can use debug logging to check the filler bits:
+It would be a little more efficient to stop reading bits at the secret length, but right now you can use debug logging to check the filler bits:

 py src/steganography.py -i test/redpill.webp -c test/bluepill.webp --filler=random > purple.webp
 py src/steganography.py --reveal -i purple.webp --debug > purple_msg.webp